 - Vendors line the street selling spices, paintings, tailored silk dresses, DVDs, and so much more.
 Inside, the Kalare Night Bazaar is an open market and coupon dining food court.
 At the entrance of the food court, Baht are exchanged for coupons that can be used at any vendor in the bazaar.
 Live music, dance performances, and puppet shows provide entertainment to diners.
 The quality of products and food is slightly higher inside the market than from vendors located outside.

 - We follow the stairs to the quiet, underground market.
-Artists are hard at work painting, texturing, and sculpting works of art.
-Paintings of beautiful orange and black landscapes, large black elephants splattered with a rainbow of colors, textured black and red temples, and multicolored dog heads hang from the ceiling to the floor.
+Artists are hard at work painting, texturizing, and sculpting works of art.
+Paintings of beautiful orange and black landscapes, large black elephants splattered with a rainbow of colors, textured black and red temples, and multicolored dog heads hang from the floor to ceiling.

 Lemongrass Thai Cuisine

 - Down the street from our hotel, Duangtawan Hotel Chiang Mai, is the popular Lemongrass Thai Restaurant.
 In 1996, the restaurant opened a second location in Fairbanks Alaska.
 Extremely busy, the food is worth the wait.
 We highly recommend the Yellow Curry.